johanngan/pmd-bot/dynamicinfo/README.md

 - `belly`: The amount of belly the monster has
 - `features`: Mostly stuff on the "Features" page in-game
     - `species`: The [species ID](../codes/species.lua)
+    - `apparentSpecies`: The apparent [species ID](../codes/species.lua).
+Normally the same as `species`, but can differ if the monster used Transform.
     - `primaryType`: The [type ID](../codes/type.lua) of the monster's primary type
     - `secondaryType`: The [type ID](../codes/type.lua) of the monster's secondary type
     - `primaryAbility`: The [ability ID](../codes/ability.lua) of the monster's primary ability